Crozer-Keystone Hospice Residence at Taylor Hospital Receives Quilt Donation

 Mrs. Irons’ class extended their charity to the newly opened Crozer-Keystone Hospice Residence at Taylor Hospital with a donation of quilts in May.

 “Last semester, one of my students said her mom could take them to Taylor Hospital, so we sent them,” explained Irons.
 “We only ask for a letter of receipt in return.”

-After receiving such positive feedback, Haverford’s sewing class made another donation of quilts and pattern-matching pillows to the Crozer-Keystone Hospice Residence at Taylor Hospital in October.
+After receiving such positive feedback, Haverford’s sewing class made another donation of quilts and pattern-matching pillows to the Crozer-Keystone Hospice Residence at Taylor Hospital this October.

 The Crozer-Keystone Hospice Residence at Taylor Hospital opened its doors in February to a brand new 10-bed inpatient unit offering generously sized patient rooms.
-For more information about the Crozer-Keystone Hospice Residence at Taylor Hospital and hospice care services, call (610) 284-0700 or visit www.crozerkeystone.org.
+For more information about the Crozer-Keystone Hospice Residence at Taylor Hospital and hospice care services, call 610-284-0700 or visit us online at www.crozerkeystone.org.